Conducting right to work checks

 Who carries out right to work checks?

-While the majority of checks are carried out in People and OD Operations as part of the recruitment process, staff across the University may need to carry out checks for example on casual workers, graduate teaching assistants, or visitors.
+While the majority of checks are carried out in People Services as part of the recruitment process, staff across the University may need to carry out checks for example on casual workers, graduate teaching assistants, or visitors.

-People and OD may also ask you to check the right to work of a member of staff if this needs to be performed in-person at a location outside Manchester where you and the person are both based.
+People Services may also ask you to check the right to work of a member of staff if this needs to be performed in-person at a location outside Manchester where you and the person are both based.

 Which workers need to have their right to work checked?